rubenvannieuwpoort/posts/division-by-constant-unsigned-integers.md

 }
 ```

-For divisors that do not fall in one of these special cases, we use fixed-point arithmetic to efficiently implement the division.
 We first test if the divisor is efficient for the $N$-bit round-up method.
 For divisors that are efficient for the $N$-bit round-up method, we use the round-up method.
 For even divisors that are not efficient for the round-up method, we use a modified version of the round-up method.
 Finally, for odd divisors that are not efficient for the round-up method, we use the round-down method, which is slightly less efficient.
 ```
 expression_t div_fixpoint(uint d, expression_t n) {
 	// test if d is efficient for round-up method